cmcknight77/Group_Project/README.md

 # Group_Project
-Group Project module - Researching the ethical issues of AI
+Group Project module - Researching the ethical issues of AI with education for children with autism

 -------------------------------------------